DataDog/integrations-core/docs/developer/architecture/win32_event_log.md

 Events may alternatively be configured to be submitted as logs.
 The code for that resides [here](https://github.com/DataDog/datadog-agent/tree/master/pkg/logs/input/windowsevent).

-Only a subset of the Check's functionality is available.
+Only a subset of the check's functionality is available.
 Namely, each log configuration will collect all events of the given channel without filtering, tagging, nor remote connection options.